SceneTrilogy: On Human Scene-Sketch and its Complementarity with Photo and Text: Experiments

 \section{Experiments}

-\textbf{Datasets:} We use two scene sketch dataset with fine-grained alignment between sketch, text, and photo: (a) SketchyCOCO \cite{gao2020sketchyCOCO} comprise of $14,081$ scene sketches-photo pairs.
-The photos are taken from the larger MSCOCO dataset \cite{mscoco-dataset} comprising of $164K$ scene images with paired textual description.
+\keypoint{Datasets:} We use two scene sketch datasets with fine-grained alignment among sketch, text, and photo: (i) SketchyCOCO \cite{gao2020sketchyCOCO} contains $14,081$ scene sketch-photo pairs.
+The photos are taken from MS-COCO \cite{mscoco-dataset} comprising $164K$ photos with paired texts.
 However, most sketches in SketchyCOCO \cite{gao2020sketchyCOCO} contain less than one foreground instance.
-Hence, following Liu \etal \cite{liu2020scenesketcher}, we filter SketchyCOCO to $1015/210$ train/test scene sketches.
-The resulting data contains: scene sketches, images, and image captions. (b) Unlike SketchyCOCO \cite{gao2020sketchyCOCO}, where the scene sketches are synthetically generated, FSCOCO \cite{fscoco} includes $10,000$ ($7000/3000$ train/test split) human drawn scene sketches with paired textual description of sketches (i.e., sketch captions).
-The paired photos in FSCOCO are taken from MSCOCO \cite{mscoco-dataset}.
-Hence, the resulting dataset contains: human drawn scene sketches, sketch captions, and photos.
-In addition, we also evaluate how the proposed unified model generalise to object-level sketches in Song \etal \cite{song2017textSketch}.
-Song \etal \cite{song2017textSketch} contains $1374$ sketch-text-photo triplets with $1112$ and $262$ for training and testing respectively.
+Following \cite{liu2020scenesketcher}, we filter SketchyCOCO with one foreground instance to get $1015/210$ train/test scene sketches. (ii) Unlike SketchyCOCO \cite{gao2020sketchyCOCO}, where the scene sketches are synthetically generated, FS-COCO \cite{fscoco} includes $7000/3000$ train/test human-drawn scene sketches with a paired textual description of sketches.